GillianMASSE/volatility3-plugin-procdump/README.md

 ## 🧠 About This Project

 This plugin was developed as part of a digital forensics course project.
-The full methodology, implementation steps, and evaluations are available in the provided `Procdump_Report.pdf`.
+The full methodology, implementation steps, and evaluations are available in the provided `Report.md`.

 ## 📄 License